ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 - [`bafybeiegxwlgmoh2cny7qlolykdf7aq7g6dlommarldrbm7c4hbckhfcke`][f-dag-pb] is a
   DAG-PB directory.
 - [`bafkreidmwhhm6myajxlpu7kofe3aqwf4ezxxn46cp5fko7mb6x74g4k5nm`][f-dag-pb-json]
-  is the aforementioned DAG-PB directory's Logical DAG-JSON representation that is expected to be returned when using `?format=dag-json`.
+  is the aforementioned DAG-PB directory's [Logical DAG-JSON representation][dag-pb-format] that is expected to be returned when using `?format=dag-json`.
 - `TODO` is a valid JSON but not a valid DAG-JSON
 - `TODO` is a valid CBOR but not a valid DAG-CBOR